team10nb/i-can-sort/CONTRIBUTING.md

 ### Download & Install NodeJS and npm

 You can follow the link below to download for Windows and Mac.
+Note that npm will be downloaded and installed together with Node, so here we only provide you the link to download Node.

 For **Windows 64-bit**, you can download and install: